Edible Cookie Dough

 Edible cookie dough labeled ingredients on a wooden table.

-• The all-purpose flour will be heat-treated, so it kills off any harmful bacteria like E. coli.
+• The all-purpose flour will be heat-treated, so it reduces any risk that is associated with traditional cookie dough.

 • Melted unsalted butter makes the dough really easy to mix by hand.